 The official Indonesia currency is Rupiah (IDR).
-Rupiah to USD (American Dollar) exchange rate was around Rp 13,000 per USD in 2019.
-It weakened to Rp.
-15,000/USD in the third quarter of 2020 due to the pandemic of COVID-19 (Coronavirus).
+Rupiah to USD (American Dollar) exchange rate was around Rp 14,500 per USD in 2021.

 Since Rupiah is the only currency used for transactions in Indonesia, you should exchange your currencies into Rupiah beforehand.
 But, the question of the day would be: how much Rupiah should you carry during your travel to Indonesia?

 First of all, there are two types of payment that are commonly accepted: cash and non-cash.
 Non-cash comprise credit cards, debit cards, prepaid cards, and recently, some fin-tech companies introduce cashless payments via mobile apps.
 The cashless payments app is convenient and quite practical for us who use it daily, but I am not sure they are worth it if you only visit Indonesia for several days.